How do we change the system and Rank the Vote in DC?

 How does this impact candidates of color and women running for office?

-the data shows that more women of color run for office and that more people of color win their races.
+Under ranked voting, the data shows that more women of color run for office and that more people of color win their races.
 Luckily, DC Council is already majority Black and majority women.
-RCV creates political campaign environments where multiple candidates from the same community of color can run without worry of spoiling the election, splitting the vote, or being told to drop out.
+Ranking creates political campaign environments where multiple candidates from the same community of color can run without worry of spoiling the election, splitting the vote, or being told to drop out.

 Some data from a 2016 holistic study of “minority representation” in the Bay Area: In cities that adopted RCV, 24% more candidates of color won elections compared to the seven control cities in the region that did not adopt RCV and saw only a 12% increase in victories for candidates of color over the same time period.
 Cities that adopted RCV had 7% more female candidates of color run for office, while cities that did not adopt RCV stayed the same.
 Similarly, female candidates of color won 7% more of the elections held in cities with RCV, whereas cities without RCV saw a decrease in the percentage of winning female candidates of color over the same period.

-Don’t we already have a DC Council that is both majority women and majority Black?
+Don't we already have a DC Council that is majority women and majority Black?

-Yes - and the two new Black women Councilmembers support Rank the Vote DC!
+Yes - and all the new women and Black Councilmembers support Rank the Vote DC!
 Just because we’ve had diversity on the Council in the past, doesn’t mean we should think our system will always support these voices in the future.
 We have to think long term about what kind of democracy we want to give to the next generation.

 Ranked voting nourishes our history and culture while preparing and strengthening our system for an uncertain future.
 It will let historically marginalized people stay in solidarity with one another, while still prioritizing electing folks from their own community.